 Remember, air is the enemy of freshness but it’s not without its use.
 A completely airless environment may negatively impact the lettuce’s flavor, so keep a little bit of air in there.

-Remove the Core
+Remove The Core Before Storing

 You know the hard white core at the base of romaine or iceberg lettuce?
 You don’t need that and the lettuce will actually last a lot longer without it.
 Lop it off with a knife or just pound it against a cutting board firmly and twist it off by hand.